Scholarships and Awards

 • Mother Cabrini Health Foundation Service Scholarship

-Supported by a grant from the Mother Cabrini Health Foundation, teams of faculty and students of the School of Business work with area nonprofit professionals who provide need-based services and programs to historically marginalized populations.
+Supported by a grant from the Mother Cabrini Health Foundation, teams of faculty, students and alumni of the School of Business work with area nonprofit professionals who provide need-based services and programs to historically marginalized populations.
 These teams are formed to help leaders address professional development and community capacity building challenges at their organizations.

 Multiple service scholarships are available in amounts ranging from $2,500–$5,000 per semester.